bodywork-ml/bodywork-docs/docs/quickstart_serve_model.md

 And so it will start the server defined by `app` and expose the `/iris/v1/score` route that is being handled by `score()`.
 Note, that this process has no scheduled end and the stage will be kept up-and-running until it is re-deployed or [deleted](user_guide.md#deleting-redundant-service-deployments).

-The `requirements.txt` file lists the 3rd party Python packages that will be Pip-installed on the Bodywork container, as required to run `service.py`.
+The `stages.scoring_service.requirements` parameter in the `bodywork.yaml` file lists the 3rd party Python packages that will be Pip-installed on the pre-built Bodywork container, as required to run the `service.py` module.
 In this example we have,

 ```text
 Flask==1.1.2